 From Riobamba we travel south to Alausí.
 Along the way see Via la Balbanera, the first Spanish church built in the country.
 In Alausí, we will take a spectacular train ride through the Devil’s Nose, a true feat of railway engineering of the early twentieth century.
 We continue south with a two-hour drive to visit the Incan Archaeological site of Ingapirca, which means "Wall of the Inca" and the most important Incan relics in Ecuador.
 This citadel was built in the fifteenth century on an ancient route that connected Quito to Cuzco.
 We arrive in Cuenca by nightfall.
 Included today is a box lunch.
 Accommodation at Hotel Carvallo.
 (B,L)

-City tour of Cuenca, World Heritage Site.
-It is a city of facades dated from the last five centuries which have been kept intact due to the unique privilege of being the only city on the Ecuadorian Andes which has not been hit by major earthquakes.
-We continue to El Cajas National Park, Known for its beautiful landscapes and with at least 200 lagoons, like the famous La Toreadora.
-After lunch, drive to Guayaquil for overnight accommodation at hotel Palace Guayaquil.
+After breakfast we continue to El Cajas National Park, known for its beautiful landscapes and at least 200 lagoons, like the famous La Toreadora.
+After lunch, drive to Guayaquil for overnight accommodation at Hotel Unipark.
 (B)

 This morning we take the shuttle service from the hotel to the airport for our domestic flight to Galapagos.
 Upon arrival we meet with our naturalist guide to be transferred to the M/Y Coral II.

 (See separate itinerary attached)